 This course offers instruction in basic reading techniques to improve comprehension, vocabulary, and critical thinking skills.
+Prerequisite: COMPASS Reading score of 31-55.

 ENG 08805 Writing Mechanics

 This course provides individualized and/or small group instruction in basic writing skills.
 Prerequisite: permission of the instructor.